nishlumi/microstudio-library-gameui/reference.md

 Child elements must have the same width and height.
 It is recommended to use the following generation process.

 Use a function to generate child elements in a fixed form.
 It is recommended that the child element be a `GUIContainer`.
-It will be easier to manage by adding text and buttons as child elements of `GUIContainer`.
+It is easier to manage by adding text and buttons as child elements of `GUIContainer`.
 There are no restrictions on the child elements of `GUIContainer`.

-Also, it is recommended to set the anchor to the upper left (x=-1, y=1) to make it easier to understand.
+It is also recommended to set the anchor to the upper left (x=-1, y=1) to make it easier to understand.

 ```
 create_childcont = function (param)